 The Bartholin glands are present on each side of the vaginal entrance.
 These glands produce a lubricating fluid that helps to keep the vaginal area lubricated.
 These glands’ openings can become clogged, allowing fluid to back up into the gland.
-A Bartholin’s cyst is the outcome of this generally painless enlargement.
+This causes a bartholin’s CYST which is painless.

 A patient may develop a collection of pus surrounded by inflammatory tissue if the fluid within the cyst becomes infected (abscess).
 Bartholin’s cyst or abscess is very common.
 The size of a Bartholin’s cyst, how painful it is, and whether it is infected all influence the treatment of the cyst.
 Sometimes a simple therapy at home is all that is required.
 In some cases, Bartholin’s cyst requires surgical drainage.
 An infected Bartholin’s cyst requires antibiotics to treat it.